SocratesCodes/doc/docs/development/core.md

    quay.io/minio/minio server /data --console-address ":9001"
 ```

 Given you followed the exact command above, you should be able to access the MinIO console at `http://localhost:9001`.
 Login and create buckets for the project.
 One for storing team state and one for storing avatars image.
 Remember the names of the buckets as they will be used in the next step.
-For default one, you should create two buckets: `json-files` and `userdata`.
+For default one, you should create two buckets: `json-files` for storing team state and `avatars` for storing avatars image.

-Access the podman container to run commands:
+Then access the podman container to run commands:
 ```bash
 podman exec -it minio bash
 ```